 The step of actually registering your business involves two key components:

-Just like each business type has its own registration process and requirements, each physical location has its own parameters as well.
-It’s important to check with federal, state, and local jurisdictions to find out what you need to legally register your business.
+Just as each business structure has its own registration process and requirements, each location has its own parameters as well.
+It’s important to check with federal, state, and local government agencies to find out what you need to legally register your business.

-Additional requirements may include permits, licenses, articles of incorporation, forms, and fees, among other things.
+Additional steps may include permitting requirements, licenses, articles of incorporation, forms, and fees, among other things.

 In most places, businesses have to pay sales tax and potentially other applicable taxes or fees.
 Because sales tax varies by state, you’ll need to register in each state where you plan to sell.